IT'S A FAMILIAR sight these days.

-Firefighters lined the City Council chambers to heckle a Nutter administration policy and cheer on those questioning it.
+Firefighters lined City Council chambers to heckle a Nutter administration policy and cheer those questioning it.

-About three dozen firefighters showed up in their union colors to a Public Safety Committee hearing Tuesday that probed the administration's decision to once again appeal a ruling that would give firefighters retroactive pay raises and other financial awards.
+About three dozen firefighters showed up in union colors to a public-safety committee hearing Wednesday that probed the administration's decision to, once again, appeal a ruling that would give firefighters retroactive pay raises and other financial awards.

-The Council members considered a resolution, introduced by Councilman David Oh, that seeks to pin down a price tag on what enforcing the arbitration ruling would cost the city, possibly through an outside review.
+The committee considered a resolution, introduced by Councilman David Oh, that seeks to pin down a price tag on what enforcing the arbitration ruling would cost the city, possibly through an outside review.

-City Finance Director Rob Dubow reiterated the administration's position that the city would have to pay more than $200 million over the next five years, resulting in cuts of about 2 to 5 percent for many city departments.
+City Finance Director Rob Dubow reiterated the administration's position that the city would have to pay more than $200 million over five years, resulting in cuts of about 2 percent to 5 percent for many city departments.

 "The city cannot afford those costs without making painful budget cuts that would damage key services," he said.

-Dubow was scoffed at by the firefighters, one of whom held up a sign reading, "How much is the ice rink?" referring to the project at Dilworth Plaza that will cost $50 million -- although much of that will come from federal funds.
+Dubow was scoffed at by the firefighters, one of whom held up a sign reading, "How much is the ice rink?" referring to the project outside City Hall.

-"First of all, this award is inevitable," Butkovitz said to applause, noting that it had been upheld twice in arbitration and that the city's most recent appeal was shot down in Common Pleas Court.
+"This award is inevitable," Butkovitz said to applause, noting that it had been upheld twice in arbitration and that a Common Pleas Court shot down an appeal.